Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Metrics for interpretability

-{\bf Diversity.} One can minimize the semantics metric above by having {\em all} tokens focus on only one object class or instance.
-Hence it is desirable to also measure diversity of representations.
-To quantify the diversity of our tokens, we propose the token diversity metric.
-To compute this metric, we first compute the mean of the normalized histograms mentioned above.
-Then we measure the variance of the histograms for an image.
-Finally, we compute the mean of these variances for the entire dataset.
+{\bf Diversity ($\mathcal{D}$)} The semantics metric defined above can be minimized by having {\em all} tokens focus on only one object class or instance.
+Hence it is desirable to also measure diversity of tokens.
+Hence, we propose the token diversity metric.
+To compute the metric for an image, we first calculate the mean of the normalized histograms mentioned above and the variance of the histograms.
+Finally we calculate the mean of the variances for all images in the dataset.
 The higher the variance, the more diverse the tokens are.
 We desire a high token diversity.
-Similar to semantics, diversity can also be defined at the class- or instance level.
-For the rest of the paper, we refer to class-level token diversity as ($\mathcal{D}_C$) and instance-level token diversity as ($\mathcal{D}_I$).
+Similar to semantics, diversity can also be defined at the class- ($\mathcal{D}_C$) or instance-level ($\mathcal{D}_I$).